Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 description: Understand Snowflake support for Apache Iceberg.
 ---

+dbt supports materializing the table in Iceberg table format in two different ways:

+- the model configuration field table_format = 'iceberg' (legacy)
+- catalog integration in the model/resource/dbt_project.yml configuration

-dbt supports both Iceberg catalogs and the Iceberg table format.
-We recommend that you use Iceberg catalog features to materialize models in the Iceberg table format.
+We recommend that you use the Iceberg catalog configuration to materialize models in Iceberg table format for ease of use and future-proof your code.
+Using table_format = 'iceberg' is a legacy workflow.

 ## Iceberg catalogs